-Tuna Pastel Drawing by Chef Kaz Matsune (Originally posted on Quora.com) Let's start looking at the whole fish - Yellowfin, Bigeye and Bluefin What's marked in green is suitable for Sashimi.
+Tuna Pastel Drawing by Chef Kaz Matsune (Originally posted on Quora.com) Let's start looking at the whole fish - Yellowfin, Bigeye, and Bluefin What's marked in green is suitable for Sashimi.
 Tuna uses its tail to swim, so the tail meat is the leanest, containing the least amount of fat, therefore tastes less flavorful compared to the belly.
 Here is a top view and some side views of Yellowfin tuna.
-You see white tendon left side of this loin (just outside of the green line,) T
+You see white tendon left side of this loin (just outside of the green line,)

-Mako Garei, pastel drawing by chef kaz matsune (originally posted on Quora.com) On top of the price, quality and family friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.
+Mako Garei, pastel drawing by chef kaz matsune (originally posted on Quora.com) On top of the price, quality, and family-friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer a variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.
 Sushi•Ro's website says that they offer over 80 dishes now.
-Plus their drink menu is as good as any family restaurant and dessert menu is packed with
+Plus their drink menu is as good as any family restaurant and dessert menu is packed w

-( Kuruma Ebi, pastel drawing by kaz matsune) (originally post from quora.com) We do use Swordfish for my sushi - both Nigiri and Sashimi.
+( Kuruma Ebi, pastel drawing by Kaz Matsune) (original post from quora.com) We do use Swordfish for my sushi - both Nigiri and Sashimi.
 Belly part is especially tasty and is a good substitute for Toro.
 The one I use is caught sustainable way in San Francisco (local for me).
 The reason why it's not so popular is unknown.
 In Japan, they prefer regular Tuna/Maguro, so not so much demand (as sushi item) for Swordfish.
 (It's normally cooked).
-The reason there is no shark Nigiri
+The reason there is no shark Nigiri o

-Saba - Pastel drawing by Chef Kaz Matsune (Originally posted on Quora.com) Despite it's current popularity, Maguro/Tuna was not widely consumed in Japan until Edo period (1603-1868).
+Saba - Pastel drawing by Chef Kaz Matsune (Originally posted on Quora.com) Despite its current popularity, Maguro/Tuna was not widely consumed in Japan until the Edo period (1603-1868).
 The reasons were: 1.
 Unlucky to Eat Tuna used to be called "Shibi" in Japanese.
-It had the same pronunciation as "day of dead" and was considered unlucky to eat.
-2. Japanese Preferred a Different Fish Japanese preferred Tai/Read snapper over tuna because the word "Tai" rhymed with "celebration" (
+It had the same pronunciation as "day of the dead" and was considered unlucky to eat.
+2. Japanese Preferred a Different Fish Japanese preferred Tai/Read snapper over tuna because the word "Tai" rhymed with "celebra